profaust93/MyTi/src/main/webapp/resources/bower_components/holderjs/README.md

 <div id="sample" class="holderjs"></div>
 ```

 The Holder URL in CSS should have a `?` in front.
-Like in image placeholders, you can specify the Holder URL in a `data-background-src` attribute:
+Like in imagePath placeholders, you can specify the Holder URL in a `data-background-src` attribute:

 ```html
 <div data-background-src="?holder.js/300x200"></div>